iluwatar/java-design-patterns/identity-map/README.md

 ## When to Use the Identity Map Pattern in Java

-This pattern is used in scenarios where multiple accesses to the same data occur within a single session or transaction, especially in complex systems where object identity needs to be preserved across transactions or requests in a Java application.
+The Identity Map design pattern is used in Java applications where multiple accesses to the same data occur within a single session or transaction, ensuring efficient object mapping and consistency.

 ## Identity Map Pattern Java Tutorials